usmank06/Cognivo/Website/docs/INDEX.md

-# DataBoard MVP - Documentation Index
+# Cognivo - Documentation Index

-> 📚 Complete documentation for the DataBoard MVP platform
+> 📚 Complete documentation for the Cognivo platform

 ---

 ## 🚀 Quick Start

-**New to DataBoard?** Start here:
+**New to Cognivo?** Start here:

 - **[README](README.md)** - Project overview and introduction
 - **[Quick Start Guide](setup/QUICKSTART.md)** - Get up and running in 5 minutes